Seven Little Australians (TV series)

-Seven Little Australians was a 10-part TV series that aired on ABC Television in 1973.
+Seven Little Australians is a ten-part Australian television series that aired on ABC Television in 1973.
 The mini-series was based on Ethel Turner's best-selling novel, Seven Little Australians.

 The series was largely faithful to the book; differences include the fact that Judy was thin and waiflike in the book, she is more solidly built in the series.
 Meg's hair was long and dark, but in the book her hair is long and blonde.

 Premise

-Captain Woolcot is a widower with seven children.
-He marries again and his new wife takes on all the trials of bringing up seven spirited children.
+Captain Woolcot is a widower with six children.
+He marries again and he and his new wife, along with the addition of his subsequent seventh child, take on all the trials of bringing up seven spirited children.